‘Alarming’: Soros calls for investigation of Facebook after report of a smear campaign

 The firm cited in the report, Definers Public Affairs, did not immediately respond to a request for comment from The Washington Post.

 “It’s been disappointing to see how [Facebook leaders] have failed to monitor hate and misinformation on Facebook’s platform.
-To now learn that you are active in promoting these distortions is beyond the pale,” said Gaspard.
+To now learn that you are active in promoting these distortions is beyond the pale,” Gaspard said.

+Color of change, a racial justice organization that, according to the report, was targeted in opposition research efforts, said in a statement Thursday that Facebook’s actions were “reprehensible” and “dangerous.”

+“Facebook’s response to our campaign, which challenged them to improve their platform and create safe conditions for Black people and other marginalized groups, was to fan the flames of anti-Semitism,” the group said.
+Among other demands, Color of Change called on Facebook to apologize, to terminate its public policy chief and publish all the opposition research material it compiled about the group and others.